 Overall the device is no magic bullet, but it gives me insight and accountability for each of my daily choices.

-Oura Ring: Still The King of Wearables (But Not Perfect)
+Oura Ring Verdict: Still The King of Wearables

 I’m a biohacking minimalist (the irony isn’t lost on me).
 I can’t stand clutter.

 Even more so when it comes to wearable gear.
 Choose carefully.
 Half the value is the vast historical data records amassed over time.
 Each time you switch devices, you restart the collection process.
-Over the course of multiple years, Oura has proven reliable.
+Oura has been around for years.
+They’re here to stay.

 Go elsewhere for a standalone fitness tracker.